-Our WhaleStream review takes a look at this pretty neat company.
-WhaleStream is a platform that tracks real-time options flow activity and other financial news and events.
+Our WhaleStream review takes a look how their platform that tracks real-time options flow activity and other financial news and events.
 If you’re an options trader that is interested in what the big money is doing, WhaleStream is the site for you.
 The site itself is relatively new, with its social media accounts only being active since 2021.
 WhaleStream is continuously adding new updates and enhancements as it builds out its platform to compete in a suddenly crowded industry.

 Why are options flow trackers gaining popularity?
 Retail traders are looking for any edge they can find over institutional traders.
 Historically, options flow has been a tool of institutions and hedge funds.